 Step 3.
 Use pranayama for stamina enhancement techniques

-These ancient yogic techniques have been helping people build sexual energy or libido for thousands of years.
+These ancient yogic techniques have been helping people build sexual energy and libido for thousands of years.
 They work by balancing your nervous system and giving you precise control over your arousal levels.

 This practice reduces Performance Anxiety and improves concentration during intimate moments.